matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### Summary

 - Cloud Datastore is a fully managed, NoSQL database service that you can use to store structured or semi-structured app data.
-- Data objects in Cloud Datastore are called entities.
-Each entity is of a particular kind.
+- Data objects in Cloud Datastore called entities.
+- Each entity is of a particular kind.
 - You can specify ancestor path relationships between entities to create entity groups.
 - Ancestor queries of entity groups give you a strongly consistent view of the data.
 - By creating entity group you can ensure that all related entities can be updated in a single transaction.
 - Cloud Datastore automatically build indexes for individual properties in an entity.
-Composite index for more complex queries.
+- Composite index for more complex queries.
 - Cloud Datastore can scale seamlessly with zero down time, make sure to ramp up traffic gradually.
 - General guideline is to use the 500-50-5 rule to ramp up traffic.
-(500 write per minute, increase 50% every 5 minutes).
+    - 500 write per minute, increase 50% every 5 minutes.
 - Distribute your writes across a key range.

 ***